TeseoLou/clancy-nook-walking-tours/README.md

 4. **Optimized Navigation for Usability**: Clear navigation improves user experience with hamburger menus for mobile, sticky headers for quick access, and footer navigation for alternative entry points.
 5. **Accessibility & Inclusive Design**: The site follows _Web Content Accessibility Guidelines_ (WCAG) guidelines, incorporating semantic HTML, alt attributes, aria labels and readable typography for improved usability.

 Responsive web design ensures that a website provides an optimal viewing and interaction experience across various devices.
 The Clancy Nook wireframes follow a structured approach to responsiveness, adapting layouts and elements to different screen sizes through core breakpoints.
-These breakpoints ensure seamless transitions between mobile, tablet, and desktop views:
+These breakpoints ensure streamlined transitions between mobile, tablet, and desktop views:

 - **Mobile (≤ 768px):** Designed for vertical scrolling with stacked content for easy navigation and touch interactions.
 - **Tablet (769px - 992px):** Introduces multi-column layouts where possible, maintaining readability and usability.